Breaking the Gender Stereotype: Local Beauty Boys of Instagram Share Their Skincare Philosophies

 For Seff, learning to love and accept himself included taking good care of the skin he was born with.
 Since he has combination skin that leads to acne, he put together a skincare routine and religiously follows it to help address the breakouts.

-If you have acne-prone skin like Seff, you can try using POND’S Acne Clear Facial Foam, which contains pimple-fighting ingredients like salicylic acid and niacinamide—a BHA and an AHA that help prevent acne and brighten blemishes.
+If you have acne-prone skin like Seff, you can try using POND’S Acne Clear Facial Foam, which contains pimple-fighting ingredients like and —a that help prevent acne and brighten blemishes.

 “As I mature, I start to think of the best way to address my skin insecurities aside from different skincare products, and that is self-love,” Seff advises to those who also feel insecure about their skin.
 Committing to a daily and nightly skincare routine also helped Seff achieve healthier-looking skin.
 “I’m more confident now in wearing makeup because I know my skin looks healthy and glowing!”